 When you read how-tos on lateral braking, this technique can sound really complicated and scary to execute.
 Yet in fact, it’s a super easy means of stopping you and/or slowing you down.

 To perform this well, you need to be moving at a slow-ish pace, with your feet parallel to one another, e.g. side by side as you roll.
 Then you need to take one foot forward, aiming the opposite way, so if you’re skating forward, its trajectory is to the side.
 As you’re doing this, plant your second boot down, much like you’re taking a side step, and you’ll come to a stop.
 If you’ve done it right, your feet will be side by side once more.

 The best way to think of this is like it’s a slowed down, half spinout — there’s some element of circular movement here, but it’s very subtle and with far less momentum.

 As you can see, there are plenty of different ways to brake while on your roller skates.

 Some of these techniques are among the most basic, designed to be used when you’re unable to utilise any other move, e.g. knee pad or toe stops.
 Whereas other, slightly more advanced moves, such as the spinout, are better for both your form and the wear on your boots.

-No matter which type of stop you choose to utilise, or if you move between several different ones, the important factor here is to practice so that you master your skill.
+No matter which type of stop you choose to utilise on quad skates, or if you move between several different ones, the important factor here is to practice so that you master your skill.
 Furthermore, you should be wearing your protective gear such as gloves at all times, thus ensuring you have greater levels of safety should you not perfectly execute the stop you intended to use.